-The Final Draft is the only version you want to submit to us via Content Snare.
+The Final Draft is the only version you want to submit to us via our Content form.
 Or add to the website once you are managing the content yourself.
 Watch out for these common errors:

 - Be very careful with spelling and punctuation.
 Even though it may not seem important it can give an unprofessional feel to a website and, by association, the organisation itself.

 - If you struggle with spelling and punctuation, as many people do, accept it and get help with editing what you have written.

 - Using all caps, as this is the equivalent of shouting on the internet.
 No one really likes to be shouted at, even if you feel you are making a point.

 - Ending multiple sentences with an exclamation mark.
 You may feel you are emphasising some point but it just looks like anger to the site visitor.